quanghuy0497/Transformers4Vision/README.md

 ### VTN (Video Transformet Network)
 + **Paper**: https://arxiv.org/pdf/2102.00719.pdf
 ![](Images/VTN.png)
-+ Based on [Longformer](https://arxiv.org/pdf/2004.05150.pdf) (transformer-based model can process a long sequence of thousands of tokens)
++ Based on Longformer - transformer-based model can process a long sequence of thousands of tokens
 + **Pipeline**: Quite similar to the standard ViT
 	- **_The 2D spatial backbone_** `f(x)` can be replaced with any given backbone for 2D images => feature extraction
 	- **_The temporal attention-based encoder_** can stack up more layers, more heads, or can be set to a different Transformers model that can process long sequences.